Axonius/axonius_api_client/docs/main/usage_cli/grp_assets_cmds/cmd_get_fields_default_examples/ex1.rst

 .. include:: /main/.special.rst

-Show Default Fields
+Get ALL device data by ID
 ###############################################

 This does the following:

-* Return a list of default fields returned for device queries.
+* Return all known data for a device

 .. code:: shell

-   $ axonshell devices get-fields-default
+   $ axonshell devices get-by-id

 .. raw:: html

-   <script id="asciicast-332349" src="https://asciinema.org/a/332349.js" async></script>
+   <script id="asciicast-332459" src="https://asciinema.org/a/332459.js" async></script>

 .. include:: notes.rst